alexkuf/ReactFinalyProject/README.md

 _Opportunities in the application for administrator:_

 1. Create projects (Options to get started project)
-2. Delete projects
+2. Delete projects (Only your projects)
-3. Edit projects
+3. Edit projects (Only time)
 4. Create user
 5. Delete user
 6. Edit user
-7. Change password
+7. Change user password
 8. Create and save reports in Excel file
 9. Extra bonus: To-do list for every day, and saved to your local computer